zakaton/pink-trombone-editor/README.md

 ## Basic Controls
 - ctrl+click on the timeline to add a key phoneme
-- alt-click a key phoneme to select it
+- alt+click a key phoneme to select it
 - after selecting a phoneme, you can change values and select "set" to apply changes

 ## Creating your own Teachable Machine to detect phonemes